2003 Kebbi State gubernatorial election

 The 2003 Kebbi State gubernatorial election occurred on April 19, 2003.
 ANPP candidate Adamu Aliero won the election, defeating PDP Saidu Samaila Sambawa and 2 other candidates.

 Results

 Adamu Aliero from the ANPP won the election.
-4 candidates contested in the election.
+Four candidates contested the election.

-The total number of registered voters in the state was 1,343,549, total votes cast was 886,324, valid votes was 802,509 and rejected votes was 83,815.
+The total number of registered voters in the state was 1,343,549; total votes cast were 886,324; valid votes were 802,509; and rejected votes were 83,815.